fbpx

 Utilizing Social Media

 Social media platforms like Facebook and Instagram can help you reach a larger audience and generate interest in your property.
-According to the National Association of Realtors, 99% of millennials and 90% of baby boomers begin their home search online.
+According to NAR, 100% of surveyed buyers began their home search online in 2023.

 Working with a Real Estate Agent